 On that last point, certain drugs such as tetracycline have permanently stained the teeth of many children.
 These stains can’t be rectified with whitening programs because the staining is in the dentin, the layer beneath the enamel.
 Veneers will cover this staining.

-Your porcelain veneers are fabricated in a dental lab.
+Your dental veneers are fabricated in a dental lab.
 They are made in layers by mixing porcelain powder matching the color of your natural teeth with water.
 The layer is then fired in an oven like a porcelain dish.
 Then the layers are pressed together in a process known as lamination.

 Pam N. Treats Herself with a Perfect White Smile